Full Truck Alliance Co Ltd ADR (YMM) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Full Truck Alliance Co Ltd ADR (YMM) is $77.33, which is $3.74 above the current market price.
-The public float for YMM is 881.91M, and currently, short sellers hold a 3.14% ratio of that floaft.
-The average trading volume of YMM on December 04, 2023 was 5.14M shares.
+The average price predicted by analysts for YMM is $76.71, which is $3.77 above the current price.
+The public float for YMM is 881.92M and currently, short sellers hold a 3.14% ratio of that float.
+The average trading volume of YMM on December 11, 2023 was 5.18M shares.

 YMM’s Market Performance

-YMM’s stock has seen a -3.97% decrease for the week, with a 4.61% rise in the past month and a 4.31% gain in the past quarter.
-The volatility ratio for the week is 2.85%, and the volatility levels for the past 30 days are at 4.10% for Full Truck Alliance Co Ltd ADR The simple moving average for the past 20 days is -1.85% for YMM’s stock, with a 4.01% simple moving average for the past 200 days.
+YMM’s stock has seen a -4.34% decrease for the week, with a 1.15% rise in the past month and a 1.58% gain in the past quarter.
+The volatility ratio for the week is 3.05%, and the volatility levels for the past 30 days are at 4.04% for Full Truck Alliance Co Ltd ADR The simple moving average for the last 20 days is -3.12% for YMM’s stock, with a simple moving average of 2.74% for the last 200 days.

 Analysts’ Opinion of YMM